Contact Us for a Free Consultation (213) 542-0979

 This issue comes up all the time.
 I've been doing criminal defense now for twenty-five years and a lot of times, for various reasons, I will be arguing that the judge or the prosecutor, or both, are violating my client's speedy trial right.
 And it doesn't just have to do with a trial.
 It could also have to do with the preliminary hearing.

-Defendants who have been charged a criminal offense in Los Angeles have a right to a speedy trial that is guaranteed by both the Sixth Amendment of the United States Constitution and the California Constitution.
+The right to a speedy trial in Los Angeles is a crucial aspect of the legal system.
+Defendants charged with a criminal offense in this city have this right, which is guaranteed by both the Sixth Amendment of the United States Constitution and the California Constitution.

 If a defendant's right to a speedy trial has been violated due to an extensive delay, they can file a motion to dismiss due to a lack of a speedy prosecution.
-Such a motion is commonly known as Serna motions after the 1985 California Supreme Court decision in Serna v.
-Superior Court.
+Such a motion, commonly known as Serna motions after the 1985 California Supreme Court decision in Serna v.
+Superior Court, can lead to the dismissal of the case.

 Then, for whatever reason, sometimes the prosecutors are trying to delay that.
 Maybe they don't have all the evidence.
-Maybe the prosecutor that is prosecuting the case is in trial or at another preliminary hearing, so they're trying to continue the case.
-The defendant for example, who is in custody, is saying no I don't want to continue the case.
+Maybe the prosecutor that is prosecuting the case is on trial or at another preliminary hearing, so they're trying to continue the case.
+The defendant, for example, who is in custody, is saying no, I don't want to continue the case.
 I want my preliminary hearing now.

-The prosecutors can file a 1050 Motion which is basically a motion that says that they have good cause to continue your case.
-The judge will have to rule on whether not they actually do have good cause.
+The prosecutors can file a 1050 Motion, a formal request that states they have good cause to continue your case.
+The judge will then have to rule on whether the prosecutors indeed have good cause for the continuation.

-For example, just because a prosecutor might not be available, the judge could say, well there's a thousand prosecutors in LA county.
+For example, just because a prosecutor might not be available, the judge could say, well, there are a thousand prosecutors in LA county.
 Get another one.
-And depending on how complicated the case is, how much discovery there is, that may or may not be a solution to the problem.
+Depending on how complicated the case is and how much discovery there is, that may or may not be a solution to the problem.

 So, that really starts to become an issue.
 You can also get a speed trial right with a defense flair.
-I've seen public defenders, for example, who aren't prepared on a case — haven't reviewed all of the discovery — and maybe it's not their fault.
+I've seen public defenders, for example, who aren't prepared on a case—they haven't reviewed all of the discovery—and maybe it's not their fault.

-Maybe it's just because there's so much information, there's not way for them to digest it all, so they want more time and their client doesn't want them to have more time.
-Their client wants to have their speedy trial.
+Maybe it's just because there's so much information; there's no way for them to digest it all, so they want more time, and their client wants them to have less time.
+Their client wants to have a speedy trial.

-Now the judge has to make a decision whether they're going to continue the case to give the defense lawyer more time over their client objecting, saying I want my trial now.
+Now, the judge has to make a decision whether they're going to continue the case to give the defense lawyer more time over their client objecting, saying I want my trial now.
 I want my preliminary hearing now.
-I'm not waving time.
+I'm not wasting time.

-I'm not agreeing to it and I've seen judges ignore the defendant and say no, your lawyer says they want time to prepare, so therefore, I'm going to continue the case.
-On the end, you'll force the lawyer and then someone will claim that the lawyer wasn't prepared and, therefore, it's ineffective assistance to counsel.
+I'm not agreeing to it, and I've seen judges ignore the defendant and say, "No, your lawyer says they want time to prepare, so therefore, I'm going to continue the case. " In the end, you'll force the lawyer, and then someone will claim that the lawyer wasn't prepared and, therefore, it's ineffective assistance to counsel.

 Right to a Speedy Trial under the California State Constitution

-The defense will come in ready to go and the prosecutor will, for example, give more discovery on the case or ask to continue the case or come up with some new witness and now that puts the defense attorney in a difficult position.
+The defense will come in ready to go.
+Still, the prosecutor will, for example, request more discovery on the case, ask to continue the case, or bring in some new witnesses, which puts the defense attorney in a difficult position.

 I had a case once in downtown Los Angeles.
 It was a complicated murder case.
 Obviously, all of the marbles are on the line and the case had been pending for over two years and we were ready to start the case.

-We were ready to go to trial and the day that we're going to be sent into the trial court, the prosecutors come, not just with a few pages of discovery, they come with an entire box worth of discovery, and my client was mad because she wanted to get her trial started.
+We were ready to go to trial, and on the day that we were going to be sent into the trial court, the prosecutors came, not just with a few pages of discovery, but with an entire box worth of discovery, and my client was mad because she wanted to get her trial started.

 There's no way they couldn't have gotten this before.
 So, the judge just sent the case on to the next court.
 Once we got in that court, the prosecutor dismissed the case and then just refiled the case.
-Which they can do that one time and I ended up having to review the discovery.
-The case went to trial and it was actually a hung jury, eleven for not-guilty and one for guilty, and the prosecutors ended up dismissing that case.
+They could do that one time, and I ended up having to review the discovery.
+The case went to trial, and it was actually a hung jury, eleven for not guilty and one for guilty, and the prosecutors ended up dismissing that case.

-I would have of course looked in the box and saw if there was anything to help my client, and obviously had been ready to defend anything that didn't help my client, but the point illustrates how ridiculous it gets sometimes when these guys are not on the ball and they're messing around with the discovery and it really does impact somebody's speedy trial right.
+Of course, I would have looked in the box and seen if there was anything to help my client and obviously have been ready to defend anything that didn't help my client.
+Still, the point illustrates how ridiculous it sometimes gets when these guys are not on the ball and mess around with the discovery, and it really does impact somebody's speedy trial.

-So, you as the defense attorney, and even you as a defendant have to be on top of this stuff — what evidence is available out there to get, let's get it.
-Either file a motion for the judge to order the prosecutors to give it order or get It from the police and give it over, subpoena the information yourself.
+So, you, as the defense attorney, and even you, as a defendant, have to be on top of this stuff—what evidence is available out there?
+Let's get it.
+Either file a motion for the judge to order the prosecutors to give it, or get it from the police and give it over.
+Subpoena the information yourself.

 Do whatever it takes in order to get that information so that you're prepared and you don't violate somebody's speedy trial right.

-So, if you have a speedy trial right issue and these things cab crop up in a lot of different ways, obviously you want to do your research on it.
+So, if you have a speedy trial right issue and these things can crop up in a lot of different ways, obviously, you want to do your research on it.
 If you're looking to hire a lawyer, you want to sit down with a lawyer and go over everything so you can really get a feel for what the speedy trial right means in Los Angeles.

 You also can discuss what you can do as a defendant or the loved one of a defendant to make sure that you can assert every right possible and get the best outcome in your criminal case in Los Angeles.
 Contact our law firm for help.